MistyCommunity/Documentation/src/content/docs/robots/misty-ii.md

 **Important:** Please keep Misty plugged in for the entire duration of the update and do not attempt to send commands to her during this time.
 {{box op="end"}}

-## Hazards System

-Misty's hazards system is intended to prevent Misty from executing drive commands that would cause her harm, such as driving into obstacles or off of high surfaces.
-Currently, Misty's hazards system integrates with her bump sensors, and Misty will stop driving when a bump sensor is activated/pressed.

 ## Hardware Extensibility

 You can augment Misty's native capabilities by using external microcontrollers, sensors, and other third party hardware in your skills.